CZindian/SymetricCipher/README.md

-# SymetricCipher
+# SymmetricCipher

 This repository is part of university correspondence task.

-The output is a console application SymetricCipherApp, which implements AES symmetric cipher.
+The output is a console application SymmetricCipherApp, which implements AES symmetric cipher.